 July 24, 2008

 The first manta ray exhibited in the US was introduced in Ocean Voyager built by Home Depot.

 Georgia Aquarium expanded with the acquisition of Marineland near St. Augustine, Florida.
 After extensive capital improvements, the modernized facility was renamed Marineland Dolphin Adventure.
 The Georgia Aquarium’s Conservation Field Station is an adjunct facility and a member of the southeast Marine Mammal Stranding Network.

-A major expansion project is completed in the form of the AT&T Dolphin Coast gallery, at the time known as AT&T Dolphin Tales.
+A major expansion project is completed in the form of the Dolphin Coast gallery, at the time known as AT&T Dolphin Tales.
 This 1.8-million-gallon gallery continues the Aquarium’s mission to provide educational and entertaining programs and inspire the public to understand and care about dolphins.
 The Aquarium has also become a primary leader in the internationally recognized Atlantic Bottlenose Dolphin Health and Risk Assessment Project (HERA).

 Georgia Aquarium expands again with the development of the Penguin Nursery.
 This new addition is created to aid in enhancing the Aquarium’s already successful African penguin breeding program.